aristanetworks/aclabs/docs/cvaas-cvaas-and-avd-demo--evpn-mlag.md

 > WARNING: Currently only x86 hosts are supported. cEOS-lab for ARM is not yet available and it's not possible to start the lab on your MacBook yet.

+!!! info "Environment variables and secrets"

+    This lab requires following environment variables and secrets to be set.

+    `ARISTA_TOKEN` - the token required to download cEOS-lab image from [arista.com](https://arista.com).

+    When starting the lab on Github Codespaces, the required data can be provided via Web form if not yet associated with the repository.
+When running the lab on your own machine - set corresponding environment variables **BEFORE** :warning: opening VSCode.

 ???+ Tip "Wait until the lab is ready"

     When lab container starts, the `postCreate.sh` takes care of cEOS-lab image download and making some last minute changes in the lab environment.
 After that, `make start` shortcut is executed to start the lab.